 We do not begin accepting paperwork for these programs until late January/early February after we have hosted the lunchtime program.

-In the meantime, all of the information about both summer federal work study and law school funding, such as eligibility requirements, timelines, and paperwork is explained in detail on the website so any question you have is almost certainly answered there.
+In the meantime, all of the information about both summer federal work study and law school funding, such as eligibility requirements, timelines, and paperwork will be explained in detail on the summer federal work study website.
+That website will be up and running as soon as Financial Aid communicates the details of this year’s program to us and nearly any question you have will almost certainly be answered there.